There are two components: ABIOTIC AND BIOTIC COMPONENTS

 * Air, which provides oxygen, nitrogen, and carbon dioxide to living species and allows the dissemination of pollen and spores

 * Soil, at the same time source of nutriment and physical support.
-The salinity, nitrogen and phosphorus content, ability to retain water, and density are all influential.
+The

 * Temperature, which should not exceed certain extremes, even if tolerance to heat is significant for some species